youanan/frankfusion/_posts/2009-05-25-next-generator-illudium-pu-36-based-app.markdown

     - ColdFusion
     - Railo
 ---
 One rainy day, I sat down to auto generate a bunch of CFCs using <a href="http://www.remotesynthesis.com/" title="Brian Rinaldi's Blog">Brian Rinaldi's</a> marvellous <a href="http://code.google.com/p/cfcgenerator/source/checkout">Illudium PU-36 Code Generator</a>.
 The trouble was, I was using Railo, and the blessed thing didn't work first time.
-Having zero patience, I decided to rewrite the generator using HTML and js only, and adding functionality that I had always wanted to see.
+Having zero patience, I decided to rewrite the generator using HTML and js only, and adding functionality that I had always wanted to see.<!--more-->

 <a href="http://nextgen.riaforge.org/">download</a>